 When to use batik fabrics

 As we have already mentioned, there are lots of different ways to use batik fabric in your sewing projects.
-When creating batik fabric, the wax and dye process can be completed may be applied on any natural fabrics, such as cotton and silk.
+When creating batik fabric, the wax and dye process can may be applied on any natural fabrics, such as cotton and silk.
 The textured look of batiks means they are incredibly versatile and prove very popular with quilters and dressmakers alike.

 Batiks have a great textured look and feel, so they are often an excellent choice for quilting projects.
 Choose a subtle design as a background colour or a bright vibrant batik print as a feature fabric.
 Certain batik designs are so rich in colour and so unique, that you really have the ability to create a beautiful and unusual looking quilt that can look good for years to come.